DilshadPython/Python/Git.md

 ### $ 3. git pull origin master # this used to make surer if anyone has mage changes and
 ###		 pushed to master branch
 ### $ 4. git branch --merged

+''' This graph display all changes has been made between the orginal branch and the new branch after merged to the master branch.
+'''
+### $ - git log --graph

 ### $ 5. git merge feature/new_branch
 ### $ 6. git push origin master
 ### $ 7. git branch --merged to make sure is up to date before using delete branch